Don’t see what you are looking for? Email your questions to firstname.lastname@example.org, and we will get right back to you!

 We believe our data and technology provide the most accurate and current pricing projection, but unforeseen factors may influence a given deal or dealer.
 Sometimes market conditions change so quickly that what was true yesterday is no longer true.
 Most likely, the dealer is negotiating with you – they are trained negotiators.
 The Carjojo Deal Sheet lists alternatives you have to get a similar deal at another dealership.
 We recommend that you consider these alternatives as you decide if it is worth your time to continue to talk with this dealer, or if you’d rather move on to another dealer.

 Carjojo does not negotiate the terms of a lease.
-Carjojo does fix the purchase price of the car for you, and that price is a key factor in getting a good lease deal.
+Carjojo does negotiate the purchase price of the car for you, and that price is a key factor in getting a good lease deal.
 Still, you and the dealer will have to agree on the interest rate, residual value, annual mileage allowance and down payment – the other items that determine the monthly payment and cost of a lease.
 Remember that leasing typically costs more than purchasing in the long run, which we wrote about here.

-As a very simple rule of thumb, use Carjojo to help you fix the price, and insist that the interest rate (which in the leasing world is called the money factor) is not more than what your local credit union would charge on an auto loan.
+As a very simple rule of thumb, use Carjojo to help you negotiate the price, and insist that the interest rate (which in the leasing world is called the money factor) is not more than what your local credit union would charge on an auto loan.
 Those two items help ensure that you get a very good lease deal.

 We update our data at least once daily, and it is possible the car was sold between our updates.
 Also, sometimes a dealer may inadvertently continue to list a vehicle for sale after it has been sold.

 The short answer: Carjojo is data driven, does not take a penny from any dealer, and treats all dealers the same.
-The broker is not data driven but is relationship driven, and works to protect and promote his relationship with his set of “in” dealers.
+The traditional broker is not data driven but is relationship driven, and works to protect and promote his relationship with his set of “in” dealers.
 You get a lower price and a larger vehicle selection with Carjojo.

 The long answer: Carjojo is an auto broker like an orchestra is a barbershop quartet.
 You can hear music at either, but the reasons you listen to each are very different.

-An auto broker arranges for a dealer to sell you a car at a price.
+A traditional auto broker arranges for a dealer to sell you a car at a price.
 Often, they find the car for you, after you’ve told the broker the model, color, and features you want.

 So far, so good.
 But the broker usually has a formal or informal agreement with the dealer and is paid by the dealer to find you the car.
 Even if the broker charges you for their service, they also charge the dealer, and that results in you paying more than you should, since the dealer has to cover the fee he is paying the broker.